top of page

 PRAYER BLANKETS

 The Prayer Blanket team assembles and sews hundreds of blankets, while praying for the special intentions of those who will come in contact.
 Blankets are distributed to those who are sick, suffering, grieving, or otherwise in need.
 The ministry gathers, as needed, to pray and produce more blankets as supply runs low.
 Blankets are blessed and shared with the parish family, thereafter.
+These gifts are a tangible sign of our prayerful support to anyone who needs it.

 Get involved!
 Offer your simple sewing skills to help assemble prayer blankets alongside other devoted parishioners.
 Reach out to those who are suffering or in need, offering to deliver a prayer blanket and pray for their special intentions.
 Call Barb Gale, coordinator of the prayer blanket ministry, at 574.255.5896 to participate in this means of showing our care, concern, and love for the sick and/or grieving.

+Call upon the Lord's graces to aid those who are in need of prayer!
 Prayer requests are directed to the Prayer Chain, and members commit to pray in earnest for special intentions, while sharing particular needs with others committed to the ministry.
 The Prayer Chain activates its phone tree whenever needs arise.

 Get involved!
 Join the Prayer Chain and commit to pray for those in need.
 Share your requests with the ministry, trusting in the power of prayer and offering all things unto the Lord.
 To join the Prayer Chain or share your prayer requests, call Suzanne Yoder at 574.255.8662.

-RELIGIOUS EDUCATION (RE)
+RELIGIOUS EDUCATION (R.E.)

+Work alongside families to teach and cultivate the faith of youth, grades 1-8.
+Students in religious education work toward and rich understanding of the fundamentals of Catholic teaching.
 Religious education students and families come together to learn Catholic teachings, traditions, and practices.
 Students also experience strong preparation for receiving the Sacraments.
 Parents receive formation and support for raising their children in the faith.
+Learn more!

 ROSARY SOCIETY